WillKoste/WillKoste/README.md

 # Welcome To My Page!
 Check out [some of my work](https://simplicitly.net)
-## Who am I?
+### Who am I?

-I am a full-stack MERN/PERN developer located in Charleston, SC.
+My name is Will, and am currently residing in Charleston, SC with my best friend who also happens to be a dalmatian- Doobie.

 ## What am I working on?

+I would like to use Github as an opportunity to practice collaborating with other

 <!--
 **WillKoste/WillKoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.